-3. To modify the default authorization, from the Concurrent-Offline Licenses - Details window (Figure 66 on page 94), right-click on the product and select Selected ► Authorizations.
-The Authorizations window is displayed (Figure 68 on page 96).
+To modify the default authorization, from the Concurrent-Offline Licenses -Details window (Figure 66 on page 95), right-click on the product and select Selected ► Authorizations.
+The Authorizations window is displayed (Figure 68).
 The default authorization setting is for all concurrent licenses to be allowed.